The Essential Story Behind

-On Friday, 10th July 2015, 28-year-old Sandra Bland was leaving Prairie View A&M University, where she had just signed job papers for an administrative role.
+This is not a story we want to tell.
+On Friday, July 10, 2015, 28-year-old Sandra Bland was leaving Prairie View A&M, where she had just signed job papers for an administrative role at the university.
 After months struggling to find work, Bland was ecstatic about this new position.
 She got in her car.
 She drove away.

 Not long after, Bland pulled over for supposedly failing to signal a lane change.
 Three days later, on July 13, Bland was found dead in her jail cell.
 An autopsy ruled her death a suicide by hanging.